usil/ms-project-to-powerpoint-converter/README.md

 # ms-project-to-powerpoint-converter with Python

   :warning: Avoid leaving open the files that will be used

+  :warning: If you can't open your MS project file, in the task manager, select and click end task

 ## Use case
 The manager performs his task registration in MS Project, but he needs to generate slides to Submit to the CEO of the company.